Skip to main content

 Make Food Fun

 Get kids of all ages into the kitchen.
-From washing apples to slicing veggies and stirring hot pots, there are food preparation and cooking chores suitable for every child.
+From washing apples to slicing veggies and stirring hot pots, there are food preparation and cooking tasks suitable for every child.
 For fun, have nights when your children get to choose a new food.
 Or have themed nights such as Meatless Mondays or a trip around the globe.
 Get little kids excited by giving foods fun names, such as green monster juice and ants on a log.

 Be a Role Model